-Elder abuse in California isn’t just wrong — it’s a serious legal violation.
+Elder abuse California cases are strictly enforced under state law, and any form of abuse, neglect, or exploitation of an older adult is treated as a legal violation.
 Whether the abuse occurs in a nursing home, assisted living facility, or by a caregiver at home, swift legal action can prevent further harm and hold the abuser accountable.
-This guide explains how elder abuse is defined, who you can report it to, what happens next, and when it’s time to speak with an experienced nursing home abuse lawyer.
+Learn how elder abuse is defined, who to report it to, what happens next, and when to contact am experience nursing home abuse lawyer.

 Table of Contents